Last Updated on July 4, 2025 by Maged kamel

 Economic factors.

-As if creating an equation, if we need F, then equate to P(F/P), where P is given the numerator P and denominator P will cancel each other.
+As if creating an equation, if we need F, then we equate it to P(F/P), where P is given in the numerator and the denominator P cancels each other out.

 Then, F on the left-hand side and F on the right-hand side.

-But, if we want the P, the present value as a function of given F, then this can be expressed as P=F(P/F).
-If the F value is given, i% and n are also given.
+However, if we want the P, the present value as a function of the given F, then this can be expressed as P = F (P/F).
+If the F value is given, i% and n are also provided.

-For a valuable external resource, Engineering Economy, click the link: Applying Theory to Practice.
+For a valuable external resource, Engineering Economy, click the link: A good reference.

 This is a link to the next post, What is MARR?